wwt/testing-time-java/README.md

 ```

 Most of these tests will have a similar setup: create a person with a specific birthday, set the clock for the scenario,
-generate an optional notification and verify the results.
+generate an optional notification, and verify the results.

 In this example we want to prove that on your birthday, you get a notification.
 We set Albert's birthday to 3/14/1879,
 the clock to 3/14/2021, and asserted a notification was generated with the expected content.

 If we wanted to be more specific, the clock also has a `setInstant(...)` method that allows you to set the clock to an
 exact point in time.
+We only care about the day, so we'll just use the

 Once we pass that test, we'll want to verify that you don't get notified when it isn't your birthday: